saikumar-everest/jest-all-kind-unit-test-setups/README.md

  - Similar to Test-2, code under test is making some 3rd party calls.
 If you think you will use a common setup across code for a lib mock, then we will use manual mocks by moving all the mock data setup to a single place(`__mocks__ /` which is to the same level of `node_modules/`).

 Test-4: Non-injectable dependencies with a defaultly exported lib(ex, axios)

+Test-5: Same as Test-4, but done with different test setup.

 Test-5: Injectable dependency.
 Avoid mocking all the dependencies that are needed to instantiate an object.